 HIV testing and counselling

-HIV testing and counselling (HTC) services have helped millions of people learn their HIV status and for those testing positive, learn about options for long term care and treatment.
-In 2010, WHO estimated95 million people in low- and middle-income countries received HIV testing and counselling in the past 12 months and learned their test results.
+HIV testing and counselling (HTC) services have helped millions of people learn their HIV status, and for those testing positive, learn about options for long term care and treatment.
+In 2012, WHO estimated that 118 million people in 124 low- and middle-income countries received HIV testing and counselling in the past 12 months and learned their results.

 The development and use of rapid, point-of-care HIV tests in the late 1990s have facilitated expansion of HIV testing services.
 These rapid tests can be performed with a finger-prick blood sample collected and processed by a trained community worker and can be conducted outside of health facilities and traditional testing sites.
 Use of more than one rapid test can provide immediate on-site confirmation of test results.